 Electric Peak is a 20.8 mile lightly trafficked out and back trail located near Yellowstone National Park, Wyoming that features a lake and is rated as difficult.
-The trail is primarily used for hiking, camping, horses, and backpacking and is accessible from June until September.
+The trail is primarily used for hiking, camping, horses, and backpacking and is best used from June until September.
 Horses are also able to use this trail.